Below are the tuition and fees per semester for the Fall 2023 for each graduate program within the UA Zuckerman College of Public Health.

 The University of Arizona Peace Corps Fellows program is a great opportunity for Returned Peace Corps Volunteers.
 The University of Arizona has a thriving Peace Corps community, and the College of Public Health is proud to have a large cohort of RPCVs.
 The application process for this fellowship is outlined at http://grad.arizona.edu/peacecorp/

 The UA Zuckerman College of Public Health participates in the Western Regional Graduate Program (WRGP), which makes high-quality, distinctive graduate programs and healthcare-related programs available to students of the West at the resident tuition rate.
-If you are a resident of Alaska, Arizona, California, Colorado, Hawaii, Idaho, Montana, Nevada, New Mexico, North Dakota, Oregon, South Dakota, Utah, Washington, or Wyoming, you may be eligible to enroll in the MPH, MS, PhD, and DrPH programs at Arizona resident tuition rates.
+If you are a resident of Alaska, Arizona, California, Colorado, Guam, Hawaii, Idaho, Montana, Nevada, New Mexico, North Dakota, Oregon, South Dakota, Utah, Washington, or Wyoming, you may be eligible to enroll in the MPH, MS, PhD, and DrPH programs at Arizona resident tuition rates.
+This is similar to a scholarship of $20,000 per year.
 You may need to provide proof that you are a resident of one of these states, typically in the form of a state-issued ID.

 In order to apply for the WRGP program, you will need to complete the College of Public Health Scholarship & Teaching Assistantship Application, which will be e-mailed to you with your offer of admission.